Margaret Mary Alacoque: Visions

-Initially discouraged in her efforts to follow the instruction she had received in her visions, Alacoque was eventually able to convince her superior, Mother de Saumaise, of the authenticity of her visions.
-She was unable, however, to convince a group of theologians of the validity of her apparitions, nor was she any more successful with many of the members of her own community, and suffered greatly at their hands.
 She eventually received the support of Claude de la Colombière, the community's confessor for a time, who declared that the visions were genuine.
 In 1683, opposition in the community ended when Mother Melin was elected Superior and named Margaret Mary her assistant.
 She later became Novice Mistress, and saw the monastery observe the Feast of the Sacred Heart privately, beginning in 1686.
 Two years later, a chapel was built at Paray-le-Monial to honor the Sacred Heart.
+Observation of the feast of the Sacred Heart spread to other Visitation convents.

-In 1689, Alacoque received a private request from Jesus to urge the King of France, Louis XIV, to consecrate the nation to the Sacred Heart, so that he may be "triumphant over all the enemies of Holy Church."
-Louis XIV, along with his successors, Louis XV and Louis XVI failed to consecrate the nation, and 100 years after Alcoque's vision, Louis XVI was stripped of his power in 1789, during the events of the French Revolution.
+In 1689, Alacoque received a private request from Jesus to urge the King of France, Louis XIV, to consecrate the nation to the Sacred Heart, so that he may be "triumphant over all the enemies of the Holy Church".
+Henri Ghéon alludes to a letter she sent to Louis XIV, but notes that "either [he] never received the letter or he refused to reply".
+Louis XIV's grandson, Louis XVI, had vowed to publicly consecrate himself to the Sacred Heart when he was restored to power, but he and his wife, Marie Antoinette, were executed by guillotine in 1793 before he could do so.

 Alacoque died on 17 October 1690.